gammapy/gammapy-meetings/dev-meetings/2025/2025-06-20/README.md

 * Kirsty reports that several PRs about documentation have been created, some of which has been merged.
 * In the discussion about whether the tutorials should reordered, Regis stated he thinks the reorder should happen in time for version 2.0
 * The decision for the new structure is postponed to next week
 * Kirsty asks if the `check_setup()` part of every tutorial really _needs_ to be part of precisely every tutorial.
 After much discussion the conclusion is it is kept (the `check_setup` command automatically downloads the gammapy data if it is missing).
-It is further suggested that `gammapy info` could print a message along the lines of "congratualtions, everything works".
+It is further suggested that `gammapy info` could print a message along the lines of "congratulations, everything works".
 * Kirsty highlighted #5922 where `inter_kwargs` are used for two different purposes, which makes it unclear how to document it.
 * Atreyee shows the new tutorial on upper limits.
 It was concluded that it would be more appropriate to split the tutorial into two different tutorials.

 ## Project management
-* Regis has created a project on github for coordinating the work remaining on Gammapy 2.0.
+* Regis has created a [project on github for coordinating the work remaining on Gammapy 2.0](https://github.com/orgs/gammapy/projects/30/views/1).
 He highlights the need to start working on the changelog and the authorlist now.

 ## Activity report